 - Undertake an extensive, original and innovative research project, often in collaboration with MBA Research Fellows, or one of our other partner institutions (Plymouth Marine Laboratory, Sir Alister Hardy Foundation for Ocean Science and the National Marine Aquarium), either in the UK or abroad.

 - Excellent training for further research.

 - See the benefit from close links with the research community worldwide.

-In your first term you will study core modules which concentrate on building up your general research and academic skills.
-You’ll also be introduced to the research and organisation of the MBA and the Marine Biology and Ecology Research Centre at the University, with a focus upon raising your awareness of potential dissertation topics and advisors.
+In your first term, you will study core modules which concentrate on building up your general research and academic skills.
+You’ll also be introduced to the research and organisation of the MBA and the Marine Biology and Ecology Research Centre at the University, with a focus on raising your awareness of potential dissertation topics and advisors.
 You’ll take a specific module based on your chosen specialisation.
 The ecology option includes additional training in the analysis of ecological data and conservation/biodiversity assessments.
 The cellular and molecular option meanwhile focuses on DNA and microbiological techniques, biological imaging, and electrophysiological methods.
-The majority of time from mid-January onwards is spent on your research project and dissertation.
+The majority of the time from mid-January onwards is spent on your research project and dissertation.
 You’ll undertake your project working directly with researchers at the MBA, Plymouth University or one of our other partner institutions.
 It may also be possible to conduct your project abroad.

 - MBAM5106 Advanced Research in Marine Biology